smartdevicelink/sdl_evolution/proposals/NNNN-GetInputScreen.md

 ## Potential downsides

 This adds complexity to Mobile Libraries, JavaScript Library, Core and the HMI.
-It would be a minor version change for affected libraries.

 ## Impact on existing code

 It's a new parameter so this would not affect older SDL versions.
+It would be a minor version change for affected mobile libraries.

 ## Alternatives considered